alnoprods/lcount/README.md

 means that it starts with the sequence `/*` and ends with the sequence `*/`.

+## Improvements, ideas...
-Don't hesitate to submit new files :)
+* Don't hesitate to submit new language definition files :)
+* Options to configure the program could be helpful